 - 5.64 In 2017, Norfolk Council, as the Lead Local Flood Authority, prepared a Flood Investigation Report after flooding occurred in several parishes during 2016.
-The key trends for the causes of flooding in Saham Toney (and neighbouring authorities) was a result of: - · High rainfall, - Surface water drainage capacity exceed (highway and private properties), - The capacity of the foul network was also exceeded due to the ingress of surface water into the foul network.
+The key trends for the causes of flooding in Saham Toney (and neighbouring authorities) was a result of: - High rainfall, - Surface water drainage capacity exceed (highway and private properties), - The capacity of the foul network was also exceeded due to the ingress of surface water into the foul network.
 This caused the foul network to surcharge in a number of locations during the event, - The flooding in several locations was exacerbated by the loss of drainage features including ditches and ponds, and - Features such as kerbs, walls, garden fences and alleyways had the effect of containing or channelling flood water. - 5.65 Considering the above, it is evident from review of Breckland SAC Site Improvement Plan, scientific research and previous HRA/WCS (Water Cycle Study) that surface water runoff is a potential issue for European Sites within the zone of influence for surface water runoff from Saham Toney Parish.
 Preventing further surface water runoff and flood risk within the parish can be mitigated using high quality drainage design that prevents surface water entering environmentally sensitive areas.
-Based on its policies, STNP recognises this risk and provides policy requirements for the management of surface water: - Policy 2F: Common Criteria for Allocated Sites 'Dwellings shall be drained by an adequate individual and/or communal sustainable drainage system'. - Policy 8A: Surface Water Management General Provisions 'Proposals for all sites allocated in this Plan shall include a site-specific Flood Risk Assessment and / or a Drainage Strategy.
-All development proposals shall satisfy the following criteria: The application includes a site-specific Flood Risk Assessment and Surface Water Drainage Strategy that gives adequate and appropriate consideration to all sources of flooding and proposed surface water drainage to ensure that there is no increased risk of surface water flooding either on the development site itself or to existing property or infrastructure, and that there will be no risk of ground water flooding occurring (either on the site itself or within a radius of 1km of the site boundary) as a result of the development...The Surface Water Drainage Strategy, including any necessary flood risk mitigation measures, should be agreed as a condition of the development, before any work commences on the site, and implemented before the new development is connected to the existing drainage system...The provision of SuDs is the preferred method to manage surface water run-off from new developments...Assessment of flood risk and design of a surface water drainage system shall include allowance for climate change'. - Policy 8B: Surface Water Runoff (Discharge) Rate & Volume 'Appropriate on-site water storage measures shall be incorporated in the drainage scheme to intercept, attenuate or store long term surface water run-off within the development site boundary, up to and including the 1% AEP (Annual Exceedance Probability) event plus climate change allowance.
+Based on its policies, STNP recognises this risk and provides policy requirements for the management of surface water: - Policy 2F: Common Criteria for All Residential Sites 'Dwellings shall be drained by an adequate individual and/or communal sustainable drainage system'. - Policy 8A: Surface Water Management General Provisions 'All new residential development proposals for 10 or more dwellings, or where the site exceeds 0.5ha in area, and all new non-residential proposals with floor space exceeding 1000m2 or having a site area greater than 1 ha, shall include a site-specific Surface Water Drainage Strategy.
+For all other proposals, a proportionate and sufficient level of detail describing and justifying the proposed surface water drainage scheme shall be given in a Design and Access Statement, Planning Statement or Drainage Statement.